 An affinity diagram (sometimes called a KJ method diagram) is a useful way to group tasks, facts or ideas according to themes.
 It is particularly helpful when you have a large and complex problem that you want to understand.
-It is often used to analyse brainstorming sessions or survey results.
+It is often used to analyze brainstorming sessions or survey results.

 A simple example affinity diagram